abhishekarya1/Hash-Define-myNotes/content/spring-boot/test-adv.md

 +++

 ## Testcontainers
-Used to write Integration tests.
+Used to write Integration or Repository tests.

 Create ephemeral external dependencies like databases, MQs, etc.. for test purposes.
 Pulls Docker images and runs containers for test scope & duration, needs Docker pre-installed on the system to work.